creative-connections/Bodylight.js-Composer/docs/simple_project/3_visualisation.md

 ### Add dataset for the cosinus to left chart.
 * Select the new Chart widget on the canvas.
 * Name it "Cosinus" in the "Name" text box in the right column.
-* Choose "Line chart -- Plot.ly" in the  "Chart type" selector.
+* Choose "Line chart &ndash; Plot.ly" in the  "Chart type" selector.
 * Expand the "Datasets" tab.
 * Click "Add dataset".
 * Expand the "Dataset" sub tab.